Join Cultural Samvaad’s WhatsApp Community

 Retellings of the Ramkatha | Versions of Ramayana

-And then, a series of events started unfolding.
+And then, in the forest where Rama, Sita and Lakhsmana lived, a series of events started unfolding.
 Ravana sent Maricha in the form of a golden deer to Rama’s hermitage to trick them.
 Sita was fascinated by the unusual deer and requested Rama to hunt it.
 When Rama and Lakshmana were away hunting the golden deer, the evil Ravana appeared as a sage, overpowered a helpless Sita and took her away to Lanka.
 On the way, when he heard Mata Sita’s wailing and loud cries for help, the king of birds, Jatayu tried to save Mata Sita unsuccessfully.
 However, before passing away, he managed to inform Rama about the gruesome incident and pointed them in the right direction.

 Rama was distraught and started looking for his beloved Sita.
 At Kishkhinda, he met his great bhakta Hanuman and forged an alliance with Sugriva.
 On Sugriva’s request, he killed the mighty Vanara ruler Bali who had unlawfully taken the throne from his brother.
-Rama, Lakbshman, Hanuman, Vanara Raj Sugriva and his massive army set out in search of Sita towards the southern shores of Bharat.
+Rama, Lakshman, Hanuman, Vanara Raj Sugriva and his massive army including Angada set out in search of Sita towards the southern shores of Bharat.

-The mighty Hanuman flew over the oceans to Lanka and met the sad but steadfast Mata Sita at Ashok Vatika.
-He reassured her that her woes were about to end.
+The mighty Hanuman flew over the oceans to Lanka to look for Sita.
+He met the sad but steadfast Mata Sita at Ashok Vatika and reassured her that her woes were about to end.
 An angry Hanuman ravaged Ravana’s golden Lanka by setting the city on fire.

 Shri Rama and his formidable army crossed over to Lanka.
 A terrible war ensued between Rama and Ravana’s armies.
-Meghnada, Ravana’s mighty son who had defeated even Indra, gravely injured Lakshman.
+Meghnada, Ravana’s mighty son who had defeated even Indra (he was also called Indrajit), gravely injured Lakshman.
 However, he was revived when Hanumana brought the Sanjeevani herb from the Himalayas.
 Shri Rama himself annihilated the valiant, gigantic Kumbharana, Ravana’s younger brother who was feared even by the devatas.
 The great warrior Lakshmana defeated and killed Meghnada.

 Know More: Continuing Relevance of the Ramkatha